Marker Logo

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical date for this entry is December 25, 1864.

 Location.
-47° 16.472′ N, 122° 28.117′ W. Marker is in Tacoma, Washington, in Pierce County.
-It is in North End.
-Marker is on North 30th Street west of North Carr Street, on the right when traveling east.
+This marker has been replaced by another marker nearby.
+It was located near 47° 16.472′ N, 122° 28.117′ W. Marker was in Tacoma, Washington, in Pierce County.
+It was in North End.
+It was on North 30th Street west of North Carr Street, on the right when traveling east.
 Touch for map.
-Marker is at or near this postal address: 2350 North 30th Street, Tacoma WA 98403, United States of America.
+Marker was at or near this postal address: 2350 North 30th Street, Tacoma WA 98403, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Coming of the Railroad to Tacoma (here, next to this marker); Building the Cabin (here, next to this marker); Tacoma City (a few steps from this marker); Our First Settlers (a few steps from this marker); Community Life in Old Tacoma (a few steps from this marker); Job Carr's Cabin
+At least 8 other markers are within walking distance of this location: A different marker also named The Job Carr Family (here, next to this marker); Coming of the Railroad to Tacoma (here, next to this marker); Building the Cabin (here, next to this marker); Job Carr's Canoe

 Paid Advertisement